JoshuaAshley/easy-a-client/README.md

 After installing the app,

-- **Sign Up**: Sign up or Log in using an Email and Password.
+- **Sign Up**: Sign up or Log in using an Email and Password or Using Single Sign with Google Authentication.
-- **Dashboard**: Once logged in you'll be greeted with your Home Dashboard showing the progress of your workouts if they are created.
+- **Home Dashboard**: Once logged in you'll be greeted with your Home Dashboard showing the progress of your workouts if they are created.
 - **Workouts**: If you want to view / create a workout tap the + icon on your navigation bar.
 To create a new workout select "Start Workout".
 - **Exercises**: Once your workout is created you can select it and add Exercises to it by selecting "Start Exercise".
 - **Log Time**: You can log time for your exercises by clicking the workout and the specific exercise.
 As you log more time youll see the progress bar increase.